The Bay Leaf Plant - How To Grow A Bay Leaf Tree As A Culinary Herb

 Add the whole leaf while cooking and remove it before serving.
 You can use dried or fresh leaves.

-How to Grow The Bay Leaf Plant
+How To Grow The Bay Leaf Plant

 Being of Mediterranean origin the Bay Laurel tree likes well drained soils.
 Avoid places that are exposed to cold, drying winds.